-Included in operating expenses on the consolidated statements of comprehensive income for the year ended December 31, 2013 is \$52.2 million (2012: \$32.3 million) of depreciation and depletion expense for the Corporation's property, plant and equipment.
+Included in operating expenses on the consolidated statements of comprehensive income for the year ended December 31, 2014 is \$78.6 million (2013: \$52.2 million) of depreciation and depletion expense for the Corporation's property, plant and equipment.
+Included in the depreciation and depletion expense is \$2.6 million relating to the loss on disposal of assets (2013: \$2.0 million).

-During the year ended December 31, 2013, \$188.9 million (2012: \$104.7 million) was transferred from assets under construction to property, plant and equipment for completed projects.
+During the year ended December 31, 2014, \$185.6 million (2013: \$188.9 million) was transferred from assets under construction to property, plant and equipment for completed projects.

-Included in property, plant, and equipment is equipment under finance lease arrangements with a net book value of \$16.2 million at December 31, 2013 (December, 31 2012 - \$14.5 million).
+Included in property, plant, and equipment is equipment under finance lease arrangements with a net book value of \$24.5 million at December 31, 2014 (2013: \$16.2 million).
 The finance lease commitments over the next five years are disclosed in Note 22.

-In June 2013, the Corporation's Brazeau standalone water disposal facility was struck by lightning which caused extensive damage to specific assets at the facility.
+In June 2013, the Corporation's Brazeau stand-alone water disposal ("SWD") facility (the "Brazeau facility") was struck by lightning which caused extensive damage to specific assets at the facility.
 All fluids on site were contained without incident.
 The facility reopened in the fourth quarter of 2013.
 The Corporation estimates the net book value of the damage to assets at the facility to be \$1.0 million, which resulted in an impairment write-down on that facility based on fair value less costs of disposal.
-The Corporation has received \$1.4 million of insurance proceeds and expects to be fully reimbursed up to the replacement value for the remaining repair related costs through its insurance coverage and has therefore accrued additional insurance proceeds of \$0.4 million.
+The Corporation received \$1.4 million of insurance proceeds during the year ended December 31, 2013 and accrued \$0.4M of additional insurance proceeds for the remaining repair related costs through its insurance coverage.
+The proceeds were collected during 2014.